tdimov93/citibike-ride-analysis/README.md

 ### Example output

 ![Analysis Report](/images/example_output.png)

+Most of the information inccluded in the JSON report is pretty self-explanatory, with the exception perhaps of the rain percentages.
+The basic idea is to establish the % of rain time based on the weather data for the given period and compare it to the % of bike rides **started** in rainy weather conditions.
+In an ideal (and severely oversimplified) world, the impact of rain could be measured by the ratio of these 2 percentages.

 ![Trip Duration Chart](/images/trip_duration_chart.png)

 ![Gender Repartition Piechart](/images/gender_repartition_piechart.png)

 The JSON report as well as the generated charts are saved in the `output/` directory